-It’s one of the most popular activities in Switzerland.
+Switzerland, being a place of natural wonder, is popular with hikers.
 A lot of people come to this country just for the sake of roaming the endless trails and paths.
-Indeed, it’s hard to find another country as rich in natural wonders and sheer beauty that Switzerland.
+Indeed, it’s hard to find another country with such rich nature and sheer beauty like Switzerland.
 It’s unforgettable and breathtaking wherever you set your foot.
-There are a lot of beautiful hiking trails in the countryside around Liestal too.
+The countryside around Liestal has got a lot of scenic hiking trails, too.
 For example, Wasserfallen Hiking Area is among the most frequented ones.
 It boasts of having several mountain restaurants and a high wire park aside from picturesque scenery.
 There is a cable car to the top as well, what will make a wonderful ending to your trip.

-The routes are very well-marked and maintained, so you won’t get lost or injured, if you are careful enough.
-There are plenty of various routes’ maps on sale or in the Internet.
+The routes are very well-marked and maintained, so you won’t get lost or injured if you are careful enough.
+There are plenty of various routes’ maps on sale or the Internet.

 Enjoy a fantastic view from the deck of the Aussichtsturm!

-Located at 614 m above sea level, the observation deck on top of the look-out tower allows you to see as far as Basel, and even France and Germany.
-All around you can see the valleys and high planes of the Jura mountain range.
-If you want to prolong your experience, there are several hiking trails to reach the tower (open all year, 0.50 CHF entrance fee) and the restaurant (open Sundays and Public Holidays 7am to 6pm).
+At the elevation of 614 m above sea level, the observation deck provides an excellent view that stretches as far as Basel, and even France and Germany.
+The surrounding valleys and high plains of the Jura mountains eminate serenity.
+If you want to prolong your experience, there are several hiking trails to reach the tower (open all year, 0.50 CHF entrance fee) and the restaurant (open Sundays and Public Holidays 7 am to 6 pm).

 Participate in Fasnacht (Carnival) celebrations!

-This one is the largest of northwest Switzerland after the Cortège of Basel Carnival.
+This one is the largest in northwest Switzerland after the Cortège of Basel Carnival.
 A concert of the various Guggenmusik on the eve shortens the waiting time to the Chienbäse.
-On the following Monday and Tuesday the Schnitzelbank singing takes place, while the Wednesday afternoon is the day of the children, again with a street perfomance and a mask ball.
-On the following Saturday, Carnival will be concluded with a concert of Gugge, the so-called Cheruus (Kehraus), six days after the beginning of Carnival.
-The celebrations are really fun and you’ll be pulled in no time at all, so better set aside some quality time to get lost in this madness.
+On the following Monday and Tuesday, the Schnitzelbank singing takes place, while the Wednesday afternoon is the day of the children, again with a street performance and a masquerade ball.
+On the following Saturday, Carnival will be concluded with a concert by Gugge, the so-called Cheruus (Kehraus), six days after the beginning of Carnival.
+The celebrations are really fun, and you’ll be pulled in no time at all, so better set aside some quality time to get lost in this madness.

 Witness the unbelievable blazing fire stunts during the Chienbäse!

 Chienbäse is a particular Fasnacht tradition of Liestal.
 On the Sunday night after Ash Wednesday, the night before the Morgestraich in Basel city, a procession begins of people, a group of fifers and drummers, along with lantern bearers.
 They are followed by men and some women wearing special robes and carrying huge burning bundles of pinewood chips (called Chienbäse, the Alemannic German for “pinewood besom“) and marching in the traditional Basel manner through the medieval town center along the Rathausstrasse, entering through the city gate from the south.
-In more recent decades the Chienbäse have been augmented with carts carrying bonfires, with flames often reaching as high as the houses.
+In the last few decades, it has become popular to celebrate the Chienbäse with carts carrying bonfires whore flames often soar as high as the houses.
 And can you believe that some torches weigh nearly 50 kg?!
 The participants (most of them are understandably members of the sports club) have prepared their own torches during the previous weeks.

-Popular in the past, it is even more so nowadays.
-The parade is attended by thousands of spectators from Switzerland as well as from countries around the globe, closely packed on either side of the small street.
+Popular in the past, it is even more so nowadays, thousands of spectators from many countries attend the parade, crowding densely in the narrow streets.
 So, if you’re in Liestal around this time of the year, be sure: either you planned it or not, but you’ll get in the whirlwind of festivities along with the whole town.
-The sight of Chienbäse processions and stunts with fire that are sometimes incredibly dangerous is unforgettable and the experience – absolutely unique!
+The sight of Chienbäse processions and stunts with fire that is sometimes incredibly dangerous is unforgettable and the experience – utterly unique!

 Celebrate the 1st of August – Swiss National Day – with fireworks!

-The establishment of the Swiss Confederation is traditionally dated to 1 August 1291 and Swiss National Day is celebrated on this anniversary.
-There are major celebrations all over the country with live reenactments in Schwyz, but the one in Liestal is even more striking and unusual: there are parades with music and fireworks on the Sichtern.
+The 1st of August marked Swiss National Day as well as the establishment of the Swiss Confederation, which is dated 1 August 1291.
+There are significant celebrations all over the country with live reenactments in Schwyz, but the one in Liestal is even more striking and unusual: there are parades with music and fireworks on the Sichtern.

 Find out what happens during «Santichlaus-Ylüte»!